 Some good things to know about hosting your wedding or elopement:

 You can have a wedding ceremony on any beach with under 75 people without needing a permit.
 Rental houses (whether through AirBnb or a real estate agency) won’t allow for receptions that include folks not on the reservation for the rental house.

 Most reception venues close at 10PM — most of the bars will welcome wedding parties who want to keep the party going.
 You can make a map for your guests of a bar crawl starting at the National, heading down to Nick’s, Poor People’s Pub, Old Island Pub, Kitten’s, and then Club Soda.
 Another option to keep the party going, is to hold a bonfire with the help of Block Island Bonfires.

 Block Island Wedding Planners

-Summer Sisters are the best planners to use for a Block Island wedding.
+Summer Sisters are the best full-service planners to use for a Block Island wedding, or other special events.
 The ladies at Summer Sisters know the island like the back of their hands.
 As they should, they have been living or summering here their entire lives.
-Whether it’s figuring out what to do in case of a hurricane, or what’s the best rental house to get ready in, the two are absolutely the best at guiding clients through a Block Island wedding.
+Whether it’s figuring out what to do in case of a hurricane, or what’s the best rental house to get ready in, the two are absolutely the best at guiding clients through a wedding.

 Hair and Makeup Artists